 The Mount Moiwa Ropeway climbs from the base of the mountain three quarters up the mountain to a transfer station.
 From there a rather unique mini cablecar travels the rest of the way to the upper station at the summit where there is an observation deck and restaurant with nice views out over the city.
 The station also houses a planetarium and theater.
 The ropeway and building complex at the summit were reopened in 2012 after extensive renovations.

 The Mount Moiwa Ski Resort lies on the mountain's southeastern slope.
 This skier-only resort has several runs and is close to Sapporo City; however, it is approached from a different direction than the Mount Moiwa Ropeway.

 By public transport

 The "Kanko Highway" toll road approaches Mount Moiwa from the southwest and leads to a parking lot at the summit.
-It is open from mid April through November between 9:00 and 23:00 (until 22:00 in October and November).
-The cost for a passenger car is 660 yen.
+It is open from mid April to early November between 10:30 and 22:00 (entry until 21:30).
+The cost for a passenger car is 1200 yen (roundtrip).

 Admission ends 30 minutes before closing

 600 yen (roundtrip for mini cable car)